 In this section, we will briefly review the entire theoretical framework of quantum covariant Hamiltonian system defined by the quantum covariant Poisson bracket totally based on the paper \cite{15}.
-More precisely, the time covariant evolution of any observable $\hat{f}$ in the covariant dynamics is given by both the generalized Heisenberg equation of motion and G-dynamics.
+More precisely, the time covariant evolution of any observable $\hat{f}$ in the covariant dynamics is given by It contains two dynamics: